Safety Learning System® coaching & training

 Cluster & Common Thread (CCT) analysis allows your organization to discover meaningful ways to improve healthcare for the greatest number of patients & providers.
 Healthcare Safeware® paired with CCT analysis coaching can help your organization to identify the most pervasive issues in your organization to better develop lasting changes that support both patients & providers.

-Learn to Share with the Greatest Number
+Learn to Share with

 We say 'intentional' knowledge dissemination because reports must be directed in a meaningful way so the greatest number of people can learn from your findings.
 HBHS will work with you to develop strategies in disseminating knowledge so that nearly everyone in your organization can learn from your findings yet not waste their time with unnecessary reports unrelated to them.